distantreading/compendium/README.md

 Welcome to the _Distant Reading Compendium_.
 This virtual edited volume unites contributions that have emerged from the COST Action _Distant Reading for European Literary History_ (CA16204).

+Note that this edited volume is both virtual (in the sense that the papers included here have first been published elsewhere, in Open Access, and are only referenced and contextualized here) and a work in progress (in the sense that we will add further papers emerging from the COST Action network in the future).

 Reference: _The Distant Reading Compendium_, edited by Christof Schöch and Maciej Eder.
 Trier: Distant Reading for European Literary History, 2022.
-URL: https://distantreading.github.io/compendium/, DOI: [10.5281/zenodo.6513699](https://doi.org/10.5281/zenodo.6513699).
+URL: [distantreading.github.io/compendium/](https://distantreading.github.io/compendium/), DOI: [10.5281/zenodo.6513699](https://doi.org/10.5281/zenodo.6513699).

 ## Front Matter